Santa Rosa, Laguna: Infrastructure

-Public transportation within the city, like in most of the urban areas in the Philippines, is facilitated mostly using inexpensive jeepneys.
-Tricycles are also used for short distances.
-The Santa Rosa railway station is located in barangay Labas, near the city center.
-The city is also the location of the Santa Rosa Commercial Complex, a well-known intermodal transport and commercial hub in barangay Balibago, and the Santa Rosa Integrated Terminal, a provincial bus station serving Metro Manila and eventually other parts south of Metro Manila.

 Utilities and communication

 Santa Rosa's source of electricity is partly from Meralco.
 Its water supply is provided by the Laguna Water Inc., except for Vista Land Developments (including Sta.
-Elena City), which is provided by Primewater Infrastructure Corporation.
+Elena City), which is provided by its sister company, PrimeWater.
 Santa Rosa's communication system is powered by Philippine Long Distance Telephone (PLDT) and Globe Telecom, and the cellular network in the Philippines, particularly in metropolitan areas, is increasing due to the low cost of calls and text messaging.
 Globe Telecom, Smart Communications (PLDT), and Dito Telecommunity provide cellular networks in Santa Rosa.
-Cable and satellite Television access is provided by SkyCable, G Sat, Cignal Digital TV, and Royal Cable.
+Cable and satellite television access is provided by SkyCable, G Sat, Cignal Digital TV, and Royal Cable.
 Internet Digital Subscriber Line or DSL coverage is provided by PLDT, cable internet is serviced by SkyCable's ZPDee and Global Destiny.
 Fiber Internet Wireless broadband is provided by Globelines Broadband and Smart Communications.

 Health

 The Santa Rosa Community Hospital is the primary public hospital of Santa Rosa.
 The city also hosts at least seven other private hospitals: New Sinai MDI Hospital and Medical Center, Marian Hospital, Balibago Polyclinic and Hospital, St. James Hospital in Dita, Sta.
-Rosa Hospital and Medical Center along RSBS Boulevard in Balibago, The Medical City South Luzon in Greenfield City, and QualiMed Hospital – Sta.
+Rosa Hospital and Medical Center along RSBS Boulevard in Balibago, The Medical City South Luzon in Greenfield City, and Healthway QualiMed Hospital – Sta.
 Rosa in Nuvali.

 Government

+Local government

-Santa Rosa City is governed primarily by the city mayor, the vice mayor, and the city councilors.
+Santa Rosa is governed primarily by the city mayor, the vice mayor, and the city councilors.
 The mayor acts as the chief executive of the city while the city councilors act as its legislative body.
 The vice mayor, besides taking on mayoral responsibilities in case of a temporary vacancy, acts as the presiding officer of the city legislature.
 The legislative body is composed of 12 regular members and representatives from the barangay and the youth council.
+Additionally, the city elects a member to the House of Representatives and two members to the Laguna Provincial Board for its lone legislative district.

+The city government is based at the Santa Rosa City Hall in the old city proper, alongside other local government offices.
+In 2025, Ayala Land and the Santa Rosa City Government signed a memorandum of understanding for a planned Santa Rosa Civic Complex to be located in Nuvali.